 OFAC clarifies its expectations for sanctions compliance programs.

-In just the first five months of 2019, the U.S. Office of Foreign Assets Control (OFAC) issued over $1.2 billion in settlements and fines for sanctions non-compliance.
+The U.S. Office of Foreign Assets Control (OFAC) issued over $1.2 billion in settlements and fines for sanctions non-compliance in 2019.
 The majority of those penalties were imposed against non-financial institutions.
-If any organization, in any industry, questions whether OFAC means business, they have only to look at these recent actions to find their answer.
+If any organization, in any industry, questions whether OFAC means business, they have only to look at these actions to find their answer.

-On May 2, 2019 OFAC published “A Framework for OFAC Compliance Commitments.”
-It provides long-awaited guidance on its compliance requirements.
+OFAC’s “A Framework for OFAC Compliance Commitments” provides guidance on its compliance requirements.
 At the heart of the framework is OFAC’s objective to protect the U.S. financial system from abuse by strengthening sanctions programs.

 OFAC outlines five essential components of compliance: